-Key audit matter How our audit addressed the key audit matter Revenue recognition The Group earned revenue of AED 788,344,956 during the year ended 31 December 2022 (2021: AED 366,665,188).
-Revenue from contracts with customers is recognized when control over goods and services is transferred to a customer.
-The Group's contracts with customers include various performance obligations.
-Revenue from certain We performed the following procedures in relation to the revenue recognition: We obtained an understanding of the revenue business process flow and performed walkthroughs to understand the key processes and identify key controls; We assessed the key controls over revenue to determine if they had been designed and implemented enpropriately and tested these contracts is recognized over time whilst revenue from other contracts is recognized at a point in time.
-In addition, the Group has recognized revenue of AED 44,263,639 based on letter of intent or letter of award signed with customers for which contracts had not been signed at the reporting date. implemented appropriately and tested these controls to determine if they were operating effectively; We performed substantive testing of selected samples of revenue transactions recorded during the year by reviewing relevant agreements, invoices, customer acceptance certificates, and determined that transactions were recorded in The determination of revenue to be recognized requires management to apply significant judgements and make significant estimates.
-These include, in relation to contracts which were only partially fulfilled at the reporting date, determining the percentage of performance obligations completed at this date, and determining whether letter of intent and letter of award were contracts with customers as defined in IFRSs. accordance with the substance of the relevant agreements; For material contracts identified, we have reviewed the contract terms and verified assumptions made in determining the amount of revenue to be recognised, including consideration of discounts, performance penalties and other cost implications of the contract; For revenue recognised based on letter of intent or letter of award, we have selected samples and inspected the customer acceptance certificates and The nature of these judgements results in them being susceptible to management override and increases the risk of revenue being recognised in an incorrect period. other related supporting documentation to determine the amount of revenue recognized.We reviewed management's assessment of letter of intent and letter of award to determine if these Given the magnitude of the amount and inherent risk of misstatement of revenue, we consider revenue recognition to be a key audit matter.
-We have considered, in accordance with the requirements of ISAs, that there is a risk of fraud related to revenue being misstated by recognition at incorrect values or without a valid contract with the customer. letter of intent and letter of award met the definition of contracts with customers as defined in IFRSs; We performed analytical procedures by comparing the gross margins for the different types of revenue streams to the prior year.
-If we identified an unexpected margin, we carried out more focused testing on these revenue streams; We performed procedures to assess whether the Refer to the following notes for more details relevant to revenue: note 3 for the accounting policy; note 4 for critical accounting judgements and key sources of estimation uncertainty; and note 17 for details of the amounts and types of revenue recognized during the year revenue recognition criteria adopted by the Group is appropriate and is in accordance with the Group accounting policies and the requirements of IFRSs; and We assessed the disclosure in the consolidated financial statements relating to revenue recognition against the requirements of IFRSs.
+How our audit addressed the key audit matter

+We performed the following procedures in relation to revenue recognition:

+- We obtained an understanding of the revenue business process flow and performed walkthroughs to understand the key processes and identify key controls: - We assessed the key controls over revenue to determine if they had been designed and implemented appropriately and tested these controls to determine if they were operating effectively; - We performed substantive testing of selected samples of revenue transactions recorded during the year by reviewing relevant agreements, invoices, customer acceptance certificates, and determined that transactions were recorded in accordance with the substance of the relevant agreements; - For material contracts identified, we have reviewed the contract terms and verified assumptions made in determining the amount of revenue to be recognised, including consideration of discounts, performance penalties and other cost implications of the contract; - For material contracts with multiple performance obligations identified, we have reviewed management's assessment of distinct performance obligations in the contract and the allocation of the total contract price to each performance obligation. - For revenue recognised based on contracts awarded which are in the process of being finalized, we have selected samples and inspected customer acceptance certificates and other related supporting documentation to determine the amount of revenue recognized. - We reviewed management's assessment of contracts awarded which are in the process of being finalised to determine if these met the definition of contracts with customers as defined in IFRSs; - We performed analytical procedures by comparing the gross margins for the different types of revenue streams to the prior year.
+If we identified an unexpected margin, we carried out more focused testing on these revenue streams; - We performed procedures to assess whether the revenue recognition criteria adopted by the Group is appropriate and is in accordance with the Group accounting policies and the requirements of IFRSs; and - We assessed the disclosure in the consolidated financial statements relating to revenue recognition against the requirements of IFRSs.